rllemos/Election_Analysis/README.md

 ## Election_Audit Results:
 The analysis of the election show that:
+- There were a total of 369,711 cast in this election.
+- The candidates were:
+    * Charles Casper Stockham
+    * Diana DeGette
+    * Raymon Anthony Doane
+- The candidate results were:
+    * Charles Casper Stockham: 23.0% (85,213)
+    * Diana DeGette: 73.8% (272,892)
+    * Raymon Anthony Doane: 3.1% (11,606)
+- The winner of the election was:
+    Diana DeGette: 73.8% (272,892)

 ### Specified "Asks":
 >* How many votes were cast in this congressional election?